LawrenceCastillo/ada-theme-react-template/README.md

 I have made this React template, "Ada," Open Source ([MIT](https://opensource.org/licenses/MIT)).
 Feel free to fork a copy and alter it for your own use.
 Please attribute me as the creator.

+#### App deployed to Netlify, view here: [lawrencecastillo.netlify.app](https://lawrencecastillo.netlify.app/)

-Watch this page for a Netlify link, additional instructions, and tutorials.
+Watch this page for updates, additional instructions, and tutorials.

 For now,